agj/agj/README.md

 I'm agj, a programmer/developer/whatever you wanna call it, with a background in design and art.
 I'm not an engineer, so my output's mostly been centered around web frontend, games, UI and other visual interactive stuff.
 But I also have plenty of experience doing full-stack web work and other various things.
 I'm also a huge languages nerd.

-All my code here was written by me, not by any sort of LLM or gen-AI thing.
+All my code here was written by me, not by any sort of LLM/“agent”/gen-AI thing. 🚫🤖

 ## Stuff I know